iYadavVaibhav/iyadavvaibhav.github.io/index.md

 layout: default
 ---

 Welcome to my blog!
-I'm a data engineer, currently living in Delhi, India.
+I'm a software engineer turned data analyst learing data science ;) , currently living in Delhi, India.

+---

 **Articles**

-These are basic guides as I learn through:
+Some of the very basic how to guides as I learn through:
 {% for post in site.posts %}
 {% unless post.categories contains 'notes' %}
 - [{{ post.title }}]({{ post.url }})